 For car accidents abroad, you typically have up to three years to make a claim.
 Once you have made sure that you have recovered as well as possible, you should contact First4Lawyers, as our team of solicitors can give you some much-needed support during this time, as well as getting your claim started.

 I’ve had a car accident abroad, What should I do?

 After finding out how serious your injury is, contact us for a no-obligation chat about your situation.
-You can also refer to our Compensation Guide to give you an idea of the award amounts you may be eligible for.
-One of our solicitors will be in touch and explain the process and why you could claim, before sending a letter to the driver at fault and the claim will begin.
+One of our legal advisers will be in touch and explain the personal injury claims to you.
+A solicitor will then send a letter to the driver at fault and the claim will begin.